You are viewing documentation for Kubernetes version: v1.30

 server, authenticating with the identity of the pod's ServiceAccount.

-field contains the intended audience of the
+The audience field contains the intended audience of the

 token.
 A recipient of the token must identify itself with an identifier specified